Artificial Intelligence Clocks In

-The development of advanced manufacturing technologies involves a mix of changing work environment with unique challenges", says Gadi Hornstein, Director of the IoT Department at the Innovation Authority.
+The development of advanced manufacturing technologies involves a mix of changing work environment with unique challenges", says Gadi Hornstein, Senior Director IoT and Mobility Sector at the Innovation Authority.
 "The companies supported by the Authority develop solutions that combine creative thinking and advanced operating perceptions which economize manufacturing processes while increasing productivity and enhancing product quality.
-This leads to a resultant improvement in competitiveness and improves the companies' chances of establishing themselves in Israel and reviving local technological manufacturing."
+This leads to an improvement in competitiveness and enhances the companies' chances of establishing themselves in Israel and reviving local technological manufacturing."

 "We are developing a system that 'listens' to the machines and that according to the sound they produce, predicts malfunctions that may occur in the production line.
 This is also the origin of our company’s name – Augury is the Maori word for 'prediction' or 'forecast'.
 Our product is highly technological and, as is fitting for IoT products, includes hardware, software and algorithms, which means that there are also aspects of plastics and electronics as well as the sensors which are placed on the machines we check."